kjuraszek/epd-rpi-controller/README.md

 ### Running the controller

 Controller can be executed directly via Python or in a Docker container.
-The former is suggested when creating and adjusting views (especially with MockedEPD) whilst the latter - rather on 'production', when everything works (due to eg. building Docker image which is time-consuming).
+The former is suggested when creating and adjusting views (especially with MockedEPD) whilst the latter - rather on "production", when everything works (due to eg. building Docker image which is time-consuming).
+Controller will expose an API on selected port from `.env` (by default [localhost:8888/api/doc/](http://localhost:8888/api/doc/) ).

 #### Executing via Python